Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 The Australian Peacekeeper and Peacemaker Veterans’ Association’s submission to the Senate committee inquiry into the Bill was critical:

-The association raised particular issue with compensation and supports, and level of supports being tied to particular categories of military service:
+The association raised issues relating to eligibility for compensation and supports, and the level of support, being tied to particular categories of military service:

 The association also submitted that a broader group of people who have been deployed in support of military, peacekeeping, peacemaking, or other declared Australian Government operations be provided with access to veterans’ support services.
 This would include Australian Border Force personnel, Australian Federal Police and civilians who participate in these activities.